thomast1906/DevOps-The-Hard-Way-Azure/4-kubernetes_manifest/3-Deploy-Thomasthorntoncloud-App.md

     echo "http://$fqdn"
     ```

-    Access the Thomasthorntoncloud app using the address provided.
+    Access the Thomasthornton.cloud app using the address provided.

-You've successfully deployed the Thomasthorntoncloud app to your AKS cluster using the Kubernetes manifest:
+You've successfully deployed the Thomasthornton.cloud app to your AKS cluster using the Kubernetes manifest:

 ![](images/website.png)